 - Fall Cycle: July 3, 2017 – August 25, 2017

 Lowe’s two largest customer support centers are in North Wilkesboro and Mooresville, North Carolina.
 To support those communities, Lowe’s Charitable and Educational Foundation accepts grant applications from the following zip codes year-round.
 Applications are reviewed quarterly.
 If your organization falls within one of the zip codes and your grant request fits within the Giving Guidelines, please apply now.
 Please note that your proposal must be submitted a month prior to the Hometown Committee Meeting.
-Upcoming Meeting dates are: December 8 (Lake Norman) and December 9 (Wilkesboro).
+2017 Committee Meeting dates are listed below.
+Applications must be submitted one month prior to meeting.

 Lake Norman Area Zip Codes: